-In the event the pool is shared, the body corporate or the owner in charge is supposed to obtain the Pool Safety Certificate and is sometimes called a Pool Certification and avail it to all unit owners.
-One certificate is enough and covers all the unit owners and as such there is no need to obtain separate Certificate in Queensland (QLD) for the same pool facility.
+When the Pool Safety Certificate QLD certificate finally expires, the property owner is not required to immediately get another certificate unless he wants to lease or sell the property.
+A Non-Compliance Certificate in QLD will be given if you don't pass your first inspections and any following inspections and will be given untill you comply with the standards, only when you comply with the Pool Safety Standards will you recive a swimming pool safety certificate in QLD.
+In the event the pool is shared in QLD, the body corporate or the owner in charge is supposed to obtain the Pool Safety Certificate and is sometimes called a Pool Certification and avail it to all unit owners.
+One swimming pool safety certificate is enough and covers all the unit owners and as such there is no need to obtain separate swimming pool safety certificate in Queensland (QLD) for the same pool facility.

-In the absence of a pool safety certificate, you are required to furnish the buyer with a fully filled Form 36, Notice of No Pool Safety Certificate, prior to engaging in the sales contract.
-It is essential to note that even if a Form 36, Notice of No Certificate, is provided to the buyer, the pool must adhere to and consistently maintain compliance with the prevailing pool safety standards.
+The validity of the certificate of classification and building certificate depends on whether they were issued in line with the current pool safety standard.
+Where the swimming pool safety certificate in QLD were issued against the older pool safety standard that was in force before 1st December, 2009, they cannot be used in place of a Safety Certificate in QLD and thus you will be required to obtain a separate Fence certificate.
+In the absence of a pool safety certificates, you are required to furnish the buyer with a fully filled Form 36, Notice of No Pool Safety Certificate, prior to engaging in the sales contract.
+It is essential to note that even if a Form 36, Notice of No Certificate, is provided to the buyer, the pool must adhere to and consistently maintain compliance with the prevailing pool safety standards in QLD.
 Importantly, presenting a Form 36 does not exempt you from potential actions by your local council in the event of non-compliance with pool safety regulations.
+The new owner will need a swimming pool safety certificate 90 days after the property settles if a Form 36 is supplied.

 A Pool Certificate is issued by law in Queensland (QLD) as an indication that the particular pool conforms with the safety standard.
-The certificate has a unique identification number and the pool safety inspector is supposed to ensure the Pool Safety Certificate is entered in the pool safety register.
+The swimming pool safety certificate has a unique identification number and the pool inspector is supposed to ensure the Pool Safety Certificate is entered in the pool safety register.
 The following grounds cannot be used by the inspector as reason not to issue a Pool Safety Certificate and safety certification.

 In the event of not being compliant meaning the inspector is not satisfied with the compliance status of the Fence with respect to the safety standard, the pool owner will be used with a separate Form 26 within a period of two business days after the inspection.
-This form is known as non-compliance certificate and it clearly states the areas where the swimming pool doesn’t comply and what it is supposed to be done to gain a pass in the inspection.
-If the owner feels aggrieved; he may go ahead and appeal the decision of the pool inspector to a despite resolution committee.
+This form is known as Non-Compliance Certificate or Pool Safety NonConformity Notice and it clearly states the areas where the swimming pool doesn’t comply and what it is supposed to be done to gain a pass in the inspection.
+If the owner feels aggrieved; they may go ahead and appeal the decision of the pool inspector to a despite resolution committee.
 The appeal has to be made within 20 business days following the issuance of Form 26.
+It is for your own convenience and business interest as the landlord, body corporate, or real estate agent to have your pool inspected and a Pool Certificate in Queensland (QLD) issued every two years.
+If you would like a copy of your pool safety certificate or check if your pool is registered you can go to the pool register.

 Safety certificates remain valid for one year for shared pools and two years for non-shared pools in Queensland.